1496jun/Reaper-EditRegionLength/README.md

    - Once loaded, you will see the script in the Action List.
    - Select it and click `Run`, or assign it to a shortcut key.

----

-##  Notes

-- This script is not currently distributed through ReaPack.
-- You can always come back to this repository to download the latest version manually.